 Why LiFePO4 for the trolling motor:

 - Flat discharge curve.
-LiFePO4 maintains ~13.2V per battery (39.6V total) from 100% down to about 20% state of charge.
-My old AGMs would sag from 12.8V to 11.8V across the same range—that's a 3V drop across the 36V system, which is the difference between full power and barely holding position.
+LiFePO4 maintains approximately 13.0–13.2V per battery from about 80% down to 20% state of charge — the voltage barely moves across that entire range, per LiTime and EcoFlow discharge curve documentation.
+My old AGMs would sag from about 12.8V at full charge to 11.8V across the same range.
+That is roughly a 3V cumulative drop across the 36V system, which is the difference between full power and barely holding position.

 - Weight savings.
-Each LiFePO4 battery weighs 24.25 lbs vs. 65 lbs for each Group 31 AGM.
-That's 122 lbs saved on the trolling motor bank alone.
+Each LiFePO4 battery weighs 24.25 lbs (per LiTime specs) vs. 60–75 lbs for a Group 31 AGM.
+That is roughly 120 lbs saved on the trolling motor bank alone.

 Series wiring for 36V: Battery 1 positive connects to the trolling motor positive lead.
 Battery 1 negative connects to Battery 2 positive.
 Battery 2 negative connects to Battery 3 positive.
 Battery 3 negative connects to the trolling motor negative lead.
 Simple series chain.
 Each battery has its own internal BMS (Battery Management System) that handles cell balancing, over-discharge protection, and over-charge protection independently.